 The preparation of the Company's financial statements requires the Company's management to select and apply significant accounting policies and to make estimates and judgments that affect the Company's reported financial condition and results of operations.
-See notes 2 and 3 to the unaudited consolidated interim financial statements as of March 31, 2015 and 2014 and notes 2 and 3 to the audited consolidated financial statements as of December 31, 2014, 2013 and 2012, included elsewhere in this offering circular for a summary of the Company's significant accounting policies that are critical to the portrayal of the Company's financial condition.
+See notes 2 and 3 to the unaudited consolidated interim financial statements, notes 2 and 3 to the Company's audited consolidated financial statements as of and for the years ended December 31, 2015 and 2014 and notes 2 and 3 to the Company's audited consolidated financial statements as of and for the years ended December 31, 2014 and 2013, included elsewhere in this offering circular for a summary of the Company's significant accounting policies that are critical to the portrayal of the Company's financial condition.